 If you decide to use blister plasters, then one of Tom’s top tips is only ever to use them on a blister that has not burst.
 During his time as a medic in the Swiss military, he ended up treating horrible foot wounds on rookie soldiers who had gone marching.
 They had used blister plasters on burst blisters, which stops the air getting to them and prevents the healing process.
 Moleskin is a better option as it allows the air to the wound.

 Plenty of DEET-based repellents will help avoid bites, and bite treatments in case you do get bitten.

 In case you get caught in a storm, make sure your hiking first aid supplies are packed in a zip-lock or dry bag.
 Anything waterproof that will protect your precious pills and bandages.

 If you are shopping from outside of the US, click here to check browse waterproof plastic bags in your location.

 If you are travelling to run a marathon then similar to the above, you will need treatments for blisters and also consider things like ice/heat packs in case of sprains, strains or just muscular aches and pains.
-If you are planning on water sports like rafting then make sure your travel first aid kit contains extra bandages, medical tape and plasters in case of cuts and bruises.
-Similarly if you are planning to participate in any team contact sports like football, rugby or netball.
+If you are planning on water sports like rafting then make sure your best first aid kit for backpacking contains extra bandages, medical tape and plasters in case of cuts and bruises.
+Similarly, if you are planning to participate in any team contact sports like football, rugby or netball.